-- 10.1.
-The parties agree that the consultative structure for the Agreement shall be known as the Enterprise Bargaining Unit. - 10.2.
-The Enterprise Bargaining Unit for this Agreement shall consist of: - 10.2.1.
-Three (3) representatives of Council;

-- 10.2.2.
-Three (3) Employee representatives; - 10.2.3.
-AWU Officer; and - 10.2.4.
-A Consultant/Adviser to Council (if required). - 10.3.
-The role of the Enterprise Bargaining Unit is: - 10.3.1.
-To formulate an enterprise agreement acceptable to all parties; - 10.3.2.
-To reach decisions through consensus, which shall operate as recommendations to the parties they represent; - 10.3.3.
-To consider reports and ideas generated by Employees, Council and their representatives pertaining to the Agreement; - 10.3.4.
-To distribute minutes and reports of its meetings.
-Members of the Enterprise Bargaining Unit will make themselves available to receive and provide information to the parties they represent: - 10.3.5.
-To review and monitor the operation and implementation of the Agreement; and - 10.3.6.
-To consider the implement agreed suggestions for continuous improvement and resolve any disputes arising out of the operation of the Agreement. - 10.4.
-The Enterprise Bargaining Unit will meet as required by either party.
+- 10.1 The parties agree that the consultative structure for the Agreement shall be known as the Enterprise Bargaining Unit. - 10.2 The Enterprise Bargaining Unit for this Agreement shall consist of: - 10.2.1 Three (3) Council representatives; - 10.2.2 At least three (3) Employee representatives; - 10.2.3 AWU Official; and - 10.2.4 A Consultant/Adviser to Council (if required). - 10.3 The role of the Enterprise Bargaining Unit is: - 10.3.1 To formulate an enterprise agreement acceptable to all parties; - 10.3.2 To reach decisions through consensus, which shall operate as recommendations to the parties they represent; - 10.3.3 To consider reports and ideas generated by employees, Council and their representatives pertaining to the Agreement; - 10.3.4 To distribute minutes and reports of its meetings.
+Members of the Enterprise Bargaining Unit will make themselves available to receive and provide information to the parties they represent; - 10.3.5 To review and monitor the operation and implementation of the Agreement; and - 10.3.6 To consider and implement agreed suggestions for continuous improvement and resolve any disputes arising out of the operation of the Agreement. - 10.4 The Enterprise Bargaining Unit will meet as required by either party.